-- 4. Sludge and Biosolids Management.
-Sludge is thickened, anaerobically digested, dewatered in a centrifuge, and placed as alternative daily cover at the B&J Landfill in Dixon.
-Seasonally, sludge volume is further reduced in drying beds prior to placement in the landfill.
-Runoff from the drying beds is collected and pumped back to the headworks. - 5.
-Stormwater Management.
-The Discharger is not required to comply with the State Water Board's statewide NPDES permit for stormwater discharges associated with industrial activities (NPDES General Permit No. CAS000001) because all stormwater flows that contact equipment or sewage at the plant and the pump stations serving the plant are collected and directed to the plant headworks for treatment.
+5. Stormwater Management.
+The Discharger is not required to be covered under the State Water Board's statewide NPDES permit for stormwater discharges associated with industrial activities (NPDES General Permit CAS000001) because all stormwater at the plant and pump stations is collected and directed to the plant headworks for treatment.